Chapter 5:

 “I trust you, Spike.”
 Katie typed something into her cell phone and then grabbed Nicolaus’s hand.
 “Ready?”

-Fighting off a nervous breakdown, Nicolaus clumsily moved to stroke his hair, realizing he still held Katie's hand.
+Swallowing that nervous energy, Nicolaus clumsily tried to run his fingers through his hair with the hand holding Katie’s hand.
 “T-Totally!
 Um…Amala, are you…” Before the enthused Nicolaus could finish his question, Amala had already started floating away.
 “Hey, Amala!”

 “…” Solemnly ascending, her face was plagued with disappointment.
 “Later…” Amala flew off into the distance.